 Pine Bluff is in a unique position within the region and nationally because of the continual decline in property values and lack of market conditions that could sustain new development.
-Pine Bluff is not the only community that is dealing with these issues but the combination of state, county, and local regulations prevent the "state" or any other organized governmental entity from seizing private property without just compensation.
+Pine Bluff is not the only community that is dealing with these issues but the combination of state, county, and local regulations prevent the "state" or any other organized governmental entity from seizing private property without just compensation paid to the owner, legal authorization for the taking, and an observance of procedural due process.
 This is an important aspect of the American Dream, not only because the potential for home ownership has been the first rung on the ladder to generational wealth, but because the security afforded to property owners is uniquely enshrined in the laws that form the backbone of our society.

 The ability for Pine Bluff to remove blight, and transform properties into productive use hinges on the ability of City of Pine Bluff, PBURA, Jefferson County, and the State of Arkansas to work in lock-step with the residents of Pine Bluff to solve these problems.
 To jointly understand the issues facing Pine Bluff, and diagram a roadmap to revitalization, it is necessary to understand the existing powers and responsibilities of PUBRA, Jefferson County, and all taxing entities that have a vested interest in the productive use of real estate.
-As we indicate in the Comprehensive Master Plan, the revitalization of Pine Bluff will require exceptional focus on specific areas for re-investment, while other areas with greater redevelopment cost to be "held" until such time as market conditions improve.
+As we indicate in the Comprehensive Master

+Plan, the revitalization of Pine Bluff will require exceptional focus on specific areas for re-investment, while other areas with greater redevelopment cost to be "held" until such time as market conditions improve.